Meaning-Making Machine

 Open the desk drawer to see the control code.

-The switch on the face of the Z-19 terminal controls consent for data collection, and the red LED on the same panel indicates whether or not data is being collected.
+The switch on the face of the Z-19 terminal enables or disables data collection, and the red LED on the same panel indicates whether or not data is being collected.

 When the switch is ON

-When the switch is on, all keyboard inputs are logged.
-DO NOT ENTER PERSONALLY IDENTIFIABLE INFORMATION.
+By interacting with the system while the switch is ON, you consent to data collection.
+All entries will be recorded.
 ORBiE’s in-body camera takes a photo once every few character inputs.
-The camera is covered by a light-scattering film, which anonymizes images physically before the light even hits the camera sensor.
-Below is a frame from the resulting composite video.
+The camera is covered by a light-scattering film, which obscures identifiable features physically before the light hits the camera sensor.
+Below is a frame from the resulting video.

 When the switch is OFF

-When the switch is off, the number of key-presses and their timing is logged, but information about which keys were pressed is not logged.
+When the switch is off, the pattern of interaction is logged, but content is not.
 ORBiE’s in-body camera does not take photos.
 Below is a frame from the resulting composite video.